The graveyard of abandoned growth projects

 These findings strengthen the case for intrinsic motivation for development over forced discipline.

-Across the lifespan, the pattern holds.
+The pattern extends into later life, too.
 Tang, Wang, and Guerrien’s 2020 meta-analysis found that basic psychological need satisfaction was positively associated with well-being and negatively associated with depression in older adults [5].
-So SDT is not a framework for young achievers.
-It applies to personal development at any life stage.
+SDT is not a framework limited to young achievers.
+It applies to personal development at any age.

 And the connection between need satisfaction and identity development adds another layer.
 Koole and colleagues’ integrative review found that SDT proposes the person naturally moves toward growth through satisfying autonomy, competence, and relatedness needs, suggesting that SDT-compatible development helps people become more authentically themselves [3].